Sarah is a specialist housing, property and local government barrister. She became chair of the Social Housing Law Association in January 2019.

 - Public Law, Equality & Human Rights

 Sarah has completed a secondment for a large local authority dealing with issues of freedom of information and data protection and has delivered training on the same.
 She has advised upon information requests by the Secretary of State, data sharing and issues of data collection, retention and use.
+She is currently part of Chambers’ GDPR team.

 Sarah advises and represents in all areas of property law.
 She has appeared in the High Court in relation to property disputes.
 Sarah has experience of service charge disputes, leasehold enfranchisement, proceedings relating to breach of covenant or condition, rent repayment orders and has advised on matters under the Commonhold and Leasehold Reform Act 2002.